bskinn/opan/README.md

 # opan (Open Anharmonic)

-Dreams one day to be an automated system for driving VPT2 anharmonic (and possibly other) computations on a variety of computational/quantum chemistry software packages.
+Open Anharmonic is a Python wrapper for computational chemistry software packages intended to enable VPT2 computation of anharmonic vibrational constants.
+  Other types of calculations are under consideration.

+An adjunct goal of the project is to expose an API providing convenient access to various results of standalone calculations.

 Any branches with a prefixed `v.` are volatile (under active development).
 The history there may be rewritten dramatically, without warning.

 Starting with v0.4, this project strives to follow [Semantic Versioning v2.0.0](http://semver.org/spec/v2.0.0.html) and [PEP 440](https://www.python.org/dev/peps/pep-0440), with PEP 440 taking priority.
 Thus, some elements of